 We do not grow or sell dwarf or semi-dwarf trees, because they do not have the hardiness, vigor, and disease resistance needed to thrive in our northern climate.

 For our apple trees we use the Russian rootstock Antonovka, an extremely hardy and vigorous "standard" size rootstock which can produce strong growth during our limited growing season.
-"Standard" means only the Antonovka is not a "dwarfing" rootstock; it will not limit the growth and thus the ultimate size of the tree, but rather will allow it to grow freely to full size, about 12-15 feet.
+"Standard" means the Antonovka is not a "dwarfing" rootstock; it will not limit the growth and thus the ultimate size of the tree, but rather will allow it to grow freely to full size, about 12-15 feet.
 For growers in Zones 3 and 4, an apple on Antonovka "standard" rootstock will be much hardier, grow more vigorously, and bear fruit sooner and in greater unity the the same apple on "dwarfing" rootstock.
 If you wish a smaller tree, this can be accomplished by pruning.
 A well-pruned apple tree on Antonovka rootstock, when grown in Zones 3-5, will be equivalent to a "semi-dwarf" tree in size (10-12 feet at maturity), and it will have many advantages.
-For instance, your tree will have the vigor to complete with grass that grows near the base of the tree, while a dwarf tree, while a dwarf tree mmuct have "clean culture" (no sod) to the drip line.
+For instance, your tree will have the vigor to complete with grass that grows near the base of the tree, while a dwarf tree must have "clean culture" (no sod) to the drip line.
 It will not need to be guyed or staked, whereas dwarf trees tend to be shallow-rooted and usually require some support.
 Your tree might well be producing fruit for your great-grandchildren, while dwarf trees must be replanted every 10-20 years.
 Finally, the crop yielded by your mature standard tree will be many times greater than that of a dwarf or semi-dwarf tree.

 We have over 170 varieties of apples that can be grown in our climate.
 The hardiness ratings (from hardiest to least hardy): E-V-M-P can help narrow the choices for those in colder areas.